 This AIF contains forward-looking statements.
 These statements relate to future events or future performance of Jura.
 All statements other than statements of present or historical fact are forward-looking statements.
 When used in this AIF, the words "may", "would", "could", "will", "intend", "plan", "anticipate", "believe", "estimate", "predict", "seek", "propose", "expect", "potential", "continue", and similar expressions, are intended to identify forward-looking statements.
 These statements involve known and unknown risks, uncertainties, and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
 Jura believes that the expectations reflected in these forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this AIF should not be unduly relied upon.
-Moreover, Jura does not assume responsibility for the accuracy and completeness of the forward-looking statements.
+Moreover, Jura does not assume responsibility for the accuracy and completeness of the forwardlooking statements.
 Jura's actual results, performance or achievements could differ materially from those expressed in, or implied by, these forward-looking statements and, accordingly, no assurance can be given that any of the events anticipated by the forward-looking statements will transpire or occur, or if any of them do so, what benefits Jura will derive therefrom.
 Should one or more of these risks or uncertainties materialize, or should assumptions underlying forward-looking statements prove incorrect, actual results may vary materially from those described in this AIF as intended, planned, anticipated, believed, estimated, or expected.
 Specific forward-looking statements in this AIF include, among others, statements pertaining to the following:

-- the level of costs to perform well abandonment and reclamation; - future production rates; - timing and development of undeveloped reserves; - future tax liability; - the level of operational cash flows and other internal cash generation; - the location and timing of, and the structures to be targeted by, the wells to be drilled in the Guddu, Zamzama North, Badin IV South and Badin IV North Exploration Licenses; - expectations with respect to certain GoP approvals and exemptions and the treatment of Jura and its subsidiaries under governmental regulatory regimes; - expectations regarding the extension or renewal of Jura's Leases and Exploration Licenses by the GoP; - expectations regarding the level of production and timing of commencement of commercial production from the Sara-4, Suri shut-in wells, Ayesha-1, Aminah-1 and Ayesha North-1 gas and condensate discoveries in Badin IV South Exploration License, Zainab-1 gas and condensate discovery in Badin IV North Exploration License and Umair-1 gas discovery in Guddu Exploration License; - expectations regarding grant of development and production lease for Zainab-1 gas and condensate discovery in Badin IV North Exploration License; - execution of deeds of assignments by the GoP in respect of the Zamzama Exploration License and Sanjawi Exploration License; - satisfaction of conditions to completion of the acquisition of EEL and the timing thereof; - anticipated exploration upside potential in areas covered by the Kandra, Sara and Suri Leases; - expected pricing under the Marginal Gas Pricing Criteria and the Petroleum Policy 2012; - the timing of approval of amendments in Zarghun South GSA by SSGCL and the GoP; - the timing and approval of the GSA for the Sara and Suri Leases; - the timing and approval of the GSA for the Ayesha, Aminah and Ayesha North Leases;
+- the level of costs to perform well abandonment and reclamation, including future abandonment and reclamation costs: - future commodity prices; - future production rates; - timing and development of undeveloped reserves; - capital expenditure and development plans for 2019; - future tax liability; - future costs, including operating and production costs, transportations costs, capital costs and administration costs: - the level of operational cash flows and other internal cash generation; - anticipated business activities, projected growth and execution of corporate plans and strategies; - the location and timing of, and the structures to be targeted by, the wells to be drilled in the Guddu, Zamzama North, Badin IV South and Badin IV North Exploration Licenses; - expectations with respect to certain GoP approvals and exemptions and the treatment of Jura and its subsidiaries under governmental regulatory regimes, including future environmental laws and regulations; - expectations regarding the extension or renewal of Jura's Leases and Exploration Licenses by the GoP: - expectations regarding the level of production and timing of commencement of commercial production from the Sara-4 and Suri shut-in wells in Sara and Suri Leases, Ayesha-1, Aminah-1 and Ayesha North-1 gas and condensate discoveries in Badin IV South Exploration License, Umair-1 gas discovery in Guddu Exploration License, and the Zainab-1 gas and condensate discovery in Badin IV North Exploration License;